99oblivius/VRBro-Overlay/README.md

 ## Introduction
 VRBro Overlay is a SteamVR companion application that provides seamless control of OBS Studio directly from within VR.
 Working in conjunction with the [VRBro Plugin for OBS](https://github.com/99oblivius/VRBro-plugin), it allows content creators to manage their streams and recordings without leaving their VR experience.

+## Installation
+1. Install and run the [installer](https://github.com/99oblivius/VRBro-Overlay/releases/tag/1.0.0)
+2. A future release is planned on Steam

 ## Features
 - Intuitive and adjustable VR controller bindings for OBS control
 - Wrist-mounted menu for scene access